 The last two times I tried to talk to you about it you left the room

-  The author talks about creators and victims, which is basically the internal vs external locus of control.
+The author talks about creators and victims, which is basically what most other resources refer to as internal vs external locus of control.

-  You go from victim to creator by asking what do you want
+You go from victim to creator by asking yourself what you want.

 Taking responsibility means that you don’t blame anyone else for your own feelings.

 What someone does is a stimulus, but it’s never the cause of our response.